RotemNavon/C_To_Shellcode_NG/README.md

 python3 c-to-shellcode.py --inline
 ```

-This enables the `INLINE_HOOK_MODE` define, which:

-- Adds register preservation (push/pop all registers)
-- Allocates shadow space (`sub $0x32, %rsp`)
-- Adds a NOP and 2 UD2 bytes at the end as a marker for automatic patching
+This enables the `INLINE_HOOK_MODE` define, which adds a NOP and 2 UD2 bytes at the end as a marker for automatic patching

 The build script's `patch_inline_hook` function automatically:
 - Locates the NOP + 2xUD2 marker (`0x90 0x0f 0x0b 0x0f 0x0b`) at the shellcode end